foureyes/csci-ua.0480-spring2021-034/slides/js/modules-commonjs.markdown

 1. CommonJS Modules
 2. [ES6 Modules](https://nodejs.org/api/esm.html)

-Both allow the inclusion of JavaScript code in _other_ files, but the way that this is accomplished is different in both bethods.
+Both allow the inclusion of JavaScript code in _other_ files, but the way that this is accomplished is different in both methods.

 </section>